HackerCupAI/starter-kits/autogen/README.md

 ```bash
 docker build -f ./Dockerfile -t autogen_dev_img .
 ```
+*Note: Once the image is built, no need to rebuild image unless changes are made to `Dockerfile`*

 After image is built, run the docker image with one of the following, replace `<file`>.py and `<path to data dir`>  :